-Ruth Agnew has experience as a governor, committee chair, vice chair, chair and interim executive board (IEB) member and chair across the primary and secondary sector in seven schools and academies over the last thirteen years, and is currently chair of a maintained primary school and governor in a secondary school.
+Ruth Agnew has experience as a governor, committee chair, vice chair, chair and interim executive board (IEB) member and chair across the primary and secondary sector in seven schools and academies over the last thirteen years, and is currently chair of a maintained primary school and governor in a secondary school and a special school.

 She was designated a National Leader of Governance (NLG), by the National College for Teaching and Leadership (NCTL) in April 2012, supported the NCTL pilot of the Ofsted external reviews of governance and has conducted over 60 reviews since this time, in primary and secondary schools and academies, and multi-academy trusts.
-She worked for the NCTL as NLG Advocate in the Merseyside and Cheshire area from 2015 to June 2017.
+She has worked for the NCTL as NLG Advocate in the Merseyside and Cheshire area since 2015.

 Ruth was involved in the management of local authority governor support services from 2006 to 2014.
 She is an experienced Governor Mark assessor and has supported schools in preparing successful Governor Mark applications.
 She was a member of the board of directors of GLM Partnership, which oversees Governor Mark, from 2012-2014.

 She is actively involved in the National Co-ordinators of Governor Services north west network and for five years was a member of the national committee (NCOGS).

 Ruth is a qualified HR professional with Chartered Membership of the Chartered Institute of Personnel and Development (MCIPD).
 Her previous professional roles include working in schools’ human resources in three north west local authorities.

 She is undertaking a Masters in Educational Leadership in her spare (?) time.